dbt-labs/docs.getdbt.com/website/docs/guides/adapter-creation.md

 This step will walk you through the first creating the necessary adapter classes and macros, and provide some resources to help you validate that your new adapter is working correctly.
 Make sure you've familiarized yourself with the previous steps in this guide.

-Once the adapter is passing most of the functional tests (see ["Testing a new adapter"](4-testing-a-new-adapter) ), please let the community know that is available to use by adding the adapter to the ["Supported Data Platforms"](/docs/supported-data-platforms) page by following the steps given in [Documenting your adapter](/guides/dbt-ecosystem/adapter-development/5-documenting-a-new-adapter).
+Once the adapter is passing most of the functional tests in the previous "Testing a new adapter" step, please let the community know that is available to use by adding the adapter to the ["Supported Data Platforms"](/docs/supported-data-platforms) page by following the steps given in "Documenting your adapter.

 For any questions you may have, don't hesitate to ask in the [#adapter-ecosystem](https://getdbt.slack.com/archives/C030A0UF5LM) Slack channel.
 The community is very helpful and likely has experienced a similar issue as you.